The University of Cambridge Centre for the Development of Computational Methods for Materials Modelling

 We are closely associated with the "EPSRC Centre for Doctoral Training in the Computational methods for materials science".
-This new 4-year programme offers graduate level courses and taster mini-projects in its first year, followed by a regular research-based training leading to a PhD in one of the participating departments.
+This 4-year graduate programme offers courses and taster mini-projects in its first year, followed by a regular research-based training leading to a PhD in one of the participating departments.

 High performance computing